bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

-In this site we develop an approach that enables all of the above: a global two-dimensional atlas of the biomedical and life science literature which is based on the abstracts of all 21 million English language articles contained in the PubMed database.
-To create the map, we embedded the abstracts into two dimensions using the transformer-based large language model PubMedBERT [@pubmedbert] combined with the neighbor embedding method $t$-SNE [@tsneoriginal].
-Adapting this pipeline to handle sample sizes on the scale of this entire corpus of biomedical literature, our approach allows us to create a map with the level of detail exceeding previous work by three orders of magnitude [@Boyack2020; @borner2012design].
+Here we offer an approach that enables all of the above: a global two-dimensional atlas of the biomedical and life science literature which is based on the abstracts of all 21 million English language articles contained in the PubMed database.
+To create the map, we embedded the abstracts into two dimensions using the transformer-based large language model [PubMedBERT](https://dl.acm.org/doi/10.1145/3458754) combined with the neighbor embedding method [t-SNE](https://www.jmlr.org/papers/v9/vandermaaten08a.html).
+All our
+embeddings were based on the abstract texts alone, and did not use any further metadata or information on citations or references.

 :::TODO
 Improving these cites is easy, if we have them.